dmwm/CMSKubernetes/kubernetes/cmsweb/docs/end-to-end.md

 - use NodePort
 - use hostNetwork and hostPort
 - use ingress controller

 You may read about these options [here](https://medium.com/google-cloud/kubernetes-nodeport-vs-loadbalancer-vs-ingress-when-should-i-use-what-922f010849e0) and [here](http://alesnosek.com/blog/2017/02/14/accessing-kubernetes-pods-from-outside-of-the-cluster/).

-**Excercise:** feel free to change httpgo.yaml and change service to
+**Exercise:** feel free to change httpgo.yaml and change service to
 ```
 kind: Service
 apiVersion: v1